zoemaj/DCA/README.md

 Plots the precision curves for DCA predicted contacts.
 The output file format of couplings.py is adapted to make it suitable for this script

 # TRY ME
 You can find a test into the folder TRY_ME to try the different modules before to run long simulation.
-The sequences are the 30 first sequences of the j-domain PF00226.
+Don't panick if the 2D structure is not good, it is normal since TRY_ME has not a lot of sequences

 Example of usage :